Who else feels a little too caught up with electronics, screens, Facebook, Pinterest, online shopping, and yes, even blogs?

 - Read books made of paper, not from an electronic device.
 Read aloud, or take time to read on your own.

 - Learn about your natural surroundings and collect samples (click here to find a local field guide book)

 - Set up time to see friends of families, and then do something with them (without the text saying ‘i’m on my way’ – we used to be able to just make plans and stick with them pre-technology, this isn’t a bad thing to practice)

 When you take a break from technology great things happen.
 You connect better with family, really taking the time to listen and teach and love.
 You get lots of things on your to-do list done, technology is a major time suck!
 And you get to do enjoyable hobbies that you had started thinking you didn’t have time for.

 The best part is that after the challenge day (and I recommend you do it every week), you won’t feel the pull to technology as much.
 Refreshing Facebook and Gmail won’t be so compulsive, since you’ve recently been reminded of how much more enjoyable the here and now is right in your own home and neighborhood.

 Can you help each other out?
 Leave a comment with your favorite non-media activity, either by yourself or something you do with friends or family.
-Include children’s ages if applicable.Pin It
+Include children’s ages if applicable.PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.Pin It